Quick Start

 • You register callbacks with Deisa and then execute them.

-• Callback arguments are lists of DeisaArray objects, one list per WindowSpec.
+• Callback arguments are lists of DeisaArray objects.
+The length of the list is the “window size”, defined when creating a WindowSpec.

 • The array name in WindowSpec must match the bridge metadata name, otherwise the callback will not run for that array.